Managing your money

 You may need to borrow money at some point in your life.
 It is only recommended that you borrow money for essential items.
 Before applying for a loan you should make sure that

-- You can afford it
+- you can afford it

-- You know how much you need to pay back
+- you know how much you need to pay back

-- Check the Annual Percentage Rate (APR) of the loan as some loans have very high interest rates and you may not be able to repay the amount with interest.
+- check the Annual Percentage Rate (APR) of the loan as some loans have very high interest rates and you may not be able to repay the amount with interest.

-Avoid high cost credit, for example:
+Avoid high cost credit such as:

 - unauthorised overdrafts